uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 Most of the details a regular member of a trust group can modify about himself are found in the ``Profile`` page.
-This page is accessible by clicking the ``Profile`` tab in the second row of links at the top of the page, or the ``Profile`` link in the list of links on the user's home page.
-Click either of those to get to the ``Profile`` page that has editable attributes as can be seen in the next three images.
+This page is accessible by clicking the ``Profile`` tab in the second row of links at the top of the page from most user-related pages, or the ``Profile`` link in the list of links on the user's home page.
+Click either of those to get to the ``Profile`` page that has editable attributes.
+The profile can be seen in :ref:`userProfileTop`, :ref:`userProfileMiddle`, and :ref:`userProfileBottom`.

 .. _userProfileTop: